-According to the U.S. Centers for Disease Control and Prevention, nearly 75% of the United States has access to fluoridated water.
-They have set a national goal for 77% of Americans to have water with enough fluoride to prevent tooth decay by 2030.
+According to the U.S. Centers for Disease Control and Prevention (CDC), more than 70% of the United States has access to fluoridated water.
+The American Dental Association (ADA) says, “Fluoridation of community water supplies is the single most effective public health measure to prevent tooth decay.
 To learn more about water fluoridation, click on the questions below.

-North American water systems have added fluoride, a naturally occurring element, to their water supplies since 1945 to help prevent tooth decay.
-Since that time, child cavity rates have been reduced by 20-40% where fluoridation has been implemented
+Community water systems have added fluoride, a naturally occurring element, to their water supplies since 1945 to help prevent tooth decay.
+Since that time, fluoridation is effective in reducing tooth decay by at least 25% in children and adults

 according to the American Dental Association.